emanuks/cnab-parser/README.md

 First you'll need to replace your PG user and password on database.yml file.

-You'll also need a master key to run this project, since it has env variables related to Google OAuth.
+You'll also need a master key to run this project, since it has env variables related to Google OAuth, you can contact me for the key.

+Create a master.key file inside config folder and paste the master key in it.

+Then run the following commands on your terminal.

 `rails db:create`